sebastiano-minelli/PACS_Challenge_2/README.md

 This is of course a template code, all the variables that can be changed before compiling are declared in the first lines of the *main.cpp* file.
 They are:
 - storage ordering method: row-wise or column-wise
-- matrix element type: I set it to double, it should work also with other types (if you change the read matrices from the files)
+- matrix element type: I set it to double, it should work also with other types (but you should change the read matrices from the files)
 - norm types: One, Frobenius or Infinity

 **Code features**